Social media is here to stay. (Obviously, I’m at least ten years behind. With all due respect, it’s part of my brand.)

-Should someone give up on creative work (especially when they have found a way to get paid for it) just because they are uncomfortable with short-form promotional content and engagement?
+Should someone give up creative work (especially when they have found a way to get paid for it) just because they are uncomfortable with short-form promotional content and engagement?

 My main annoyance with social media was not the time spent on social media itself, but the background chatter in my mind that arose as a result.

 I didn’t establish boundaries.
 I also didn’t know what I wanted out of life as a young person (and I became even more confused when others flashed their stuff).
-In addition, I didn’t know how to separate out my own narrow interests from the reality not many people I knew in person were interested in the same things.
+In addition, I didn’t know how to separate out my narrow interests from the reality that not many people I knew in person were interested in the same things.

 Clearly, as an adult with a more solid identity, most of my past problems seem like minimal concerns.
 They also seem to be fully on my side of the court.
 So I’m ready to tackle them.
 And I'm ready to take breaks instead of quitting altogether.